WordPress/hosting-handbook/performance.md

 In addition to setting memory limits within PHP, WordPress has two memory configuration constants that can be changed in the **wp-config.php** file.
 WordPress will raise the PHP `memory_limit` to these values if it has permission to do so, but if the `php.ini` specifies higher amounts, WordPress will not lower the amount allowed.

 The option `WP_MEMORY_LIMIT` declares the amount of memory WordPress should request for rendering the frontend of the website.
-WordPress default: 60 MB.
+WordPress default is 40 MB and WordPress MultiSite default is 64 MB.

     define( 'WP_MEMORY_LIMIT', '128M' );

 The option `WP_MAX_MEMORY_LIMIT` declares the amount of memory WordPress should request for rendering the backend of the website.
-WordPress default: 256 MB.
+WordPress default is 256 MB.

     define( 'WP_MAX_MEMORY_LIMIT', '256M' );